SFrinking/INFOMAIR/README.md

 Numpy
 SkLearn

 ```
 # Baseline.py
 Implementation of 2 baselines:
 1. classify every utterance as majority class
 2. classify every utterance based on self-defined rules
+Score for both baselines is based on accuracy.
+To get the error, output 1-accuracy

 Example code:
 ``` python
     from baseline import Baseline